-For undergraduate and graduate students, the cumulative GPA applies to coursework completed at CSU-Global Campus and does not include transfer work.
+For undergraduate and graduate students, the cumulative GPA applies to coursework completed at CSU Global and does not include transfer work.
 Students who repeat courses for academic credit (including the receipt of D, F, and WA grades) are not eligible for honors designation.

-CSU-Global is also a member of the Golden Key Honor Society.
+CSU Global is also a member of the Golden Key Honor Society.
 Membership in Golden Key is by invitation only, a privilege extended to sophomores, juniors and seniors who are in the top 15% of the active student population, based on cumulative GPA.
-Students must have also completed 30 or more residential credits at CSU-Global and be in good academic and financial standing to qualify.
-Graduate school students who have a 3.8 GPA or higher and are in good academic and financial standing with the university are also invited to join.
+Undergraduate students must have also completed 30 or more residential credits at CSU Global and be in good academic and financial standing to qualify.
+Graduate school students who have a 3.7 GPA or higher and are in good academic and financial standing with the university are also invited to join.

 The official graduation list is prepared each term by the Office of the Registrar.
 Students will not be eligible to graduate unless their names appear on the approved list during that term.

 Diplomas are mailed once a student's degree has been conferred.
-Names are printed on the diplomas as requested by the student on the Graduation Application Form.
-Candidates for graduation receive email confirmation of the spelling of their name and are responsible for notifying the school of any discrepancies prior to the end of the month in which they applied for graduation.
-It may take up to 10 weeks to receive a diploma after a student's degree has been conferred.
-Students are responsible for maintaining up-to-date mailing information with CSU-Global.
-Diplomas will not be ordered for students with outstanding account balances.
-To order a CSU-Global frame for the diploma, visit http://csuglobal.universityframes.com
+Names are printed on the diplomas as requested by the student on the Graduation Application.
+Candidates for graduation receive email confirmation of the spelling of their name and are responsible for notifying the school of any discrepancies prior to the end of the term in which they applied for graduation.

 The Commencement RSVP contains a release that must be completed by the student which authorizes their name and degree to be printed in the commencement program.
 Names printed in the commencement program reflect the student's legal name.